julzaza/wildwitchherbs/_posts/2025-12-05-witchy-winter-solstice-bottle.md

 - Learn what the future holds through [Solstice Dreaming: Mugwort, Wormwood & Prophetic Nights](/solstice-dreaming-mugwort-wormwood/)
 - And what witches were actually brewing in their kitchens: [The Witch’s Midwinter Kitchen: Folk Food Magic & Rituals](/midwinter-kitchen-witchcraft/).
+- For more winter liminality lore, see: [The Twelve Nights: Old European Witchcraft Between Christmas and Epiphany](/twelve-nights-witchcraft/).